bitrix24/b24restdocs/api-reference/landing/rights/extended-model/landing-site-set-rights.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- corrections needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not indicated
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent

 {% endnote %}